MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/jobs.md

 ## Job IDs

+A workflow usually has just one job.
+The example below has two jobs.

 Each job must have a unique ID as below.
 This must start with a letter or `_` and contain only alphanumeric characters, `-`, or `_`.

 ```yaml